rene-kt/spring-restapi-ecommerce/README.md

 - PostgreSQL
 - Heroku (to deploy the application)

+## Features :fire:

+#### to both users:
+- Sign up and Sign in
+- Update, Delete yourself

+#### only for clients
+- Add product in your wishlist
+- Buy product (when this happens, an email is sent to client and to the seller)

+#### only for sellers
+- Create, update and delete products
+- Create, update and delete categories
+- Sell a product

 ## How to use :wave: (IF YOU WANT TO USE IT LOCALLY)

 To clone and run this application by yourself, make sure you have at least Java 8 and all JDK stuff (including JRE), Maven to build the dependencies,